CANNABIS SEEDS FOR SALE

 Genetic variety is a strength.
 Clones are 100% genetically identical to their mother plant, which is a double-edged sword.
 If the mother plant has particularly desirable traits, its clones will share them, but if the mother has any genetic defects or deficiencies, the clones will suffer the same fate.
 OG seeds offers a big variety of high CBD seeds, high THC seeds in the nation.

 Plants have immune systems, just like animals, and if the mother plant has a weak immune response, all of its clones will be highly susceptible to pests and diseases.
-When you grow multiple plants from weed seeds for sale, each one will have a unique genetic makeup.
+When you grow multiple plants from Cannabis seeds for sale, each one will have a unique genetic makeup.
 Therefore, even if one of your plants turns out to have a genetic disadvantage, the other crops are still likely to thrive.

 Online Seed Banks Offer More Options

-Buying clones will give you far fewer options than shopping at an online weed seed bank.
+Buying clones will give you far fewer options than shopping at an online Cannabis seed bank.
 Because clones degrade quickly, you cannot transport them very far.
 This means you can only buy them from nearby vendors, and depending on where you live, that could leave you with very few options.
-Seeds can safely travel across the country, so you can shop at national e-commerce sites like OG Seeds, where you can find a wide variety of high-quality weed seeds.
+Seeds can safely travel across the country, so you can shop at national e-commerce sites like OG Seeds, where you can find a wide variety of high-quality Cannabis seeds.

-Price of Marijuana Seeds
+Price of Cannabis Seeds

 The price of cannabis seeds can vary quite a bit depending on a few factors.
 Based on its traits, a single seed could cost as little as $1 or as much as $30.
-Let’s take a quick look at the determining features that drive the prices at hemp and marijuana seed banks.
+Let’s take a quick look at the determining features that drive the prices at hemp and Cannabis seed banks.